CGJennings/se3docs/docs/um-ui-menu.md

 ### Snap To

 Changes the classes of objects that the selected objects will *snap to*.
-See the deck editor section for details.
+See the deck editor page for details.

 ### Group/Ungroup